grunewas/ph-submissions/en/lessons/finding-places-world-historical-gazetteer.md

 {% include figure.html filename="FINDING-PLACES-WORLD-HISTORICAL-GAZETTEER4.JPG" caption="Figure 4: Adding Data" %}

 Once the dataset is successfully uploaded, you can begin what is known as the reconciliation process.
 Back on the “Data” tab, click on the TSV you uploaded.
 This will take you to a new screen to initially view the dataset’s metadata.
 Click on the “Reconciliation” tab at the top of this page.
 Reconciliation is the process of linking your TSV entries to the database of named place entities and their additional relations in the WHG.
-On the “Reconciliation” tab, press the “add new task” button.
+On the “Reconciliation” tab, press the “add new task” button as illustrated in the image below.

 {% include figure.html filename="FINDING-PLACES-WORLD-HISTORICAL-GAZETTEER5.JPG" caption="Figure 5: Starting Reconciliation Part 1" %}

 You currently have the option to reconcile your data with Getty TGN or Wikidata.
 Select Wikidata and press start.
 If you want to limit the geographical area of your results, apply a geographic constraint filter before pressing start.
 If none of the pre-defined regions are acceptable, you can create your own user area to fine tune the results given in the reconciliation process.
+The image below shows the options that you can choose for this process.

 {% include figure.html filename="FINDING-PLACES-WORLD-HISTORICAL-GAZETTEER6.JPG" caption="Figure 6: Starting Reconciliation Part 2" %}

 After pressing Start, you will be returned to the main “Reconciliation” tab.
 The process will run for a while and you will receive an email when the process is complete.
 You can also refresh the screen every few seconds to see if it is done.
 When it is done, you will be told how many locations need to be reviewed for each pass of the reconciliation process.
 In this case we will see that of our 133 records, 126 got hits.
 We now have to do a manual review of the hits to see if they are correct.
 Press the “Review” button next to "Pass 1" to begin the review.
+The image below shows how many items there are to review in how many passes.
+Click where indicated in the image to begin the manual review process.

 {% include figure.html filename="FINDING-PLACES-WORLD-HISTORICAL-GAZETTEER7.JPG" caption="Figure 7: Starting Reconciliation Part 3" %}